xJonathanLEI/starkli/book/src/providers.md

 > ℹ️ **Note**
 >
-> When no provider option is supplied, Starkli falls back to using the `goerli` network.
+> When no provider option is supplied, Starkli falls back to using the `sepolia` network.
 If the network is not already defined, a [free RPC vendor](#free-rpc-vendors) is used.
 >
-> You're advised against relying on the fallback to use the `goerli` network, as the default network might change over time.
+> You're advised against relying on the fallback to use the `sepolia` network, as the default network might change over time.
 Therefore, a warning is shown each time the fallback is used.

 ## Using an RPC URL directly